lsst-dm/dmtn-066/index.rst

 multiBandDriver Trials
 ======================

-Prior to running the multiBandDriver trials described below, the following code was run:
+In order to set up the correct dataset that will be used for the multiBandDriver trials, the following code was run:

 .. code-block:: shell
    :name: timecheckMBD trial